CatSink/edit-text-PWA/README.md

 # edit-text-PWA

-Progressive Web Application using web-pack service worker to efficiently compile assets, babel for browser compatabilty, and indexed database that allows for uninteruppted use by utilizing client side storage.
+ A Progressive Web Application using web-pack service worker to efficiently compile assets, babel for browser compatabilty, and indexed database that allows for uninteruppted use by utilizing client side storage.

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+The text editor is a great tool for day to day activities.
+This application is meant to be useful for those who want to continue updating their notes when internet or wifi is unavailable.
+Though the use of client side storage notes can be taken and updated no matter your connection status.
+The application is still in progress, I am learning more on debugging on this project.

 ## Table of Contents (Optional)